-Secure Certificates (also known as SSL, TLS or X.509 certificates) on leased equipment in the Platform Hosting environments within the data center and external CDT customers.
-These certificates are a non-proprietary protocol for securing data communications across computer networks and will provide data encryption while in transit for TCP/IP connections.
+Security Certificates (also known as SSL, TLS or X.509 certificates) are used on leased equipment in the Platform Hosting environments within the data center and by external CDT customers.
+These certificates are a non-proprietary protocol for securing data communications across computer networks and provide data encryption while in transit for TCP/IP connections.

 CDT provides version(s) of certificates in accordance with current certificate industry standards.
 Certificates are offered on both dedicated and virtual server platform configurations.
 CDT is authorized to offer certificates only for the following domains:

 - Manage contract and licensing for certificate management software.

 - Serve as liaison between the customer and certificate vendor for technical issues.

 - Notify customers of upcoming renewals in accordance with the contact information provided on the Security Certificate Submittal (PDF).